 I am a Postdoctoral Researcher at UCD School of Social Policy, Social Work and Social Justice.
 I hold a Ph.D. in sociology from Brown University, U.S.

-I research how state, market and family institutions and their interplay sustain, modify or challenge unequal gender relations.
-Relatedly, I study how inequalities in public services are produced at the frontline of the welfare state.
-My dissertation project is a multi-method study (ethnographic observations and in-depth interviews) examining how social interactions between frontline caregivers and neighborhoods give rise to class-inflected variations in the quality of public childcare in Chennai, India.
+My research focuses on how state, market, and family institutions and their interplay sustain, modify or challenge unequal gender relations.
+Currently, I have two main projects.
+First, I research work-life balance policy implementation in Europe for the TransEuroWorks project funded by Horizon Europe (Transforming European Work and Social Protection - A New Proactive Welfare State Fit for The Future World of Work).
+Second, I work on a book project currently entitled "Adapted Delivery: How Childcare Workers and Parents Produce Care in the Neighborhoods of Chennai."
+The book is based on participant observations and over 200 interviews with teachers and parents in 15 neighborhoods in Chennai, India.
 This project has been financially supported by Hazeltine Fellowship for Entrepreneurship, the Global Mobility Fellowship, and grants from the American Institute for Indian Studies, the Population Studies and Training Center, the Center for Contemporary South Asia and the Pembroke Center at Brown University.

 I engage in interdisciplinary work and use quantitative, qualitative and spatial analysis methods.
 I maintain a strong interest in policy-oriented research on gender, care work, and welfare states, and have conducted research on these issues in India, China and Vietnam.